Underage drinkers can become addicted

 A doctor from Yale University explains how underage drinking increases a person’s chance of becoming alcohol-dependent.

 When someone drinks during adolescence, it increases their risk for alcohol use disorder.
 Nearly four-out-of-five people in treatment for alcohol use disorder say they began drinking alcohol in adolescence, according to research from the American Academy of Pediatrics.2 That’s why preventing early drinking can be a life-changing decision.

 The brain is hard-wired to reward positive actions with feelings of pleasure so that we want to repeat them.
-These “pleasure feelings” can range from an intense emotional “high” to simply a happy sense of satisfaction.

 The pleasure feelings are a feel-good brain chemical called dopamine.
 Dopamine helps us to remember things that we enjoy by associating pleasure to the thing or activity.3

 Alcohol can harm the brain’s ability to sense pleasure from normal, healthy things and experiences, leaving a young person feeling “flat” about activities he or she once enjoyed.
 Heavy drinking can negatively impact the brain’s pleasure-reward system.4 After a while, it takes more and more alcohol to create the same amount of pleasure, resulting in alcohol dependence.Download PDF